hensleyas21/dsciCapstone/README.md

 - no_huddle: Categorical.
 Binary indicator for whether the posteam did not huddle before the play
 - qb_dropback: Categorical.
 Binary indicator for whether the QB dropped back on the play (pass attempt, sack, or scrambled)
 - qb_scramble: Categorical.
 Binary indicator for whether the QB scrambled on the play
-- pass_location: Categorical.
-String indicating where the QB threw the football on the play (if there was a pass).
-Left, Middle, Right
 - air_yards: Nominal.
 The number of yards the QB threw the ball through the air to the receiver.
 Probably not feeding into model
 - yards_after_catch: Nominal.
 The number of yards the receiver carried the ball after the catch.
 Probably not feeding into model
 - run_location: Categorical.
 The direction which the ball carrier went on a rush (Left, Middle, Right)